 You know that movie, The Notebook?
-(If not, I don’t want to spoil the ending for you, but the title of this post might be a bit of a give-away.)
-James Garner aside, I think most of us can agree that love gives life meaning.
-And, without it, well – things don’t seem to matter quite as much.
+(If not, I don’t wanna spoil the ending for you, but the title of this post might be a bit of a give-away…) Ryan Gosling aside, I think most of us can agree that love gives life meaning.
+And, without it, well, things don’t seem to matter quite so much.

 But is it really possible to die from a broken heart?

 It’s pretty clear what the characters from The Notebook would say (again, sorry about the spoiler, but seriously: if you haven’t seen that movie by now you’ve been avoiding it on purpose!), but is there really any science to back up this old wives’ tale?
 Can losing a loved one really make you lose your life?

 In February 2005, The New England Journal of Medicine published a study detailing “stress cardiomyopathy” – a heart condition involving a pattern of left ventricular dysfunction, first described by Japanese doctors as “takostsubo cardiomyopathy” (named, in honor of the shape it creates, after a fishing pot used to trap octopus).
 Hey, don’t say science isn’t fun!

 Stress cardiomyopathy, commonly referred to as “Broken Heart Syndrome,” is a condition of rapid and severe heart muscle weakness caused by intense physical or emotional stress (such as the kind of you might experience during heartbreak).
 Patients exhibit symptoms similar to heart attack patients (including chest pain, low blood pressure and congestive heart failure).
 But don’t get confused: stress cardiomyopathy is not a heart attack.
 As researchers at John Hopkins explain,